Eye injuries during 2022 Iranian protests: Eyes for Freedom

 The formation of a group amongst those injured allowed for channels to be opened to urgently source required medical supplies across the country, or from connections from outside, as well as accompanying one another and providing critical support for medical procedures and surgeries.
 The group was able to fundraise for medical procedures as many of those injured were unable to return to work.
 The formation of the group also served another purpose, to unite the individual stories in an attempt to draw global attention to the number of people impacted and their lives before and after losing their eye/s.

 This activism, and being a visible member of this group did not come without great personal cost to injured protesters.
 Activity on Instagram was monitored by the regime and those who were most active and their families were targets of threats and arbitrary court summons and arrests.
 Amir Velayati was unable to access critical treatment for his injured eye as he was arrested and held in Evin Prison for a month.
 Since his release after being arrested in May 2023, Velayati continued to face legal challenges and was arrested again in February 2024.
 Velayati faces charges of "rebellion", "activities and effective efforts to advance the goals of groups that have launched an armed uprising against the Islamic government" and "disruption of public ordeal.
 Similarly, Matin Hassani was also summoned and charged with spreading anti-state propaganda.
 He has been sentenced to 31 months in prison.
 Kosar Eftekhari who had posted photos to her Instagram page in public without mandatory hijab had been handed a sentence of almost five years in prison and forced to flee the country.

+Ali Zarei haș been sentenced to death by Branch 23 of the Tehran Revolutionary Court.
+Zarei had been residing in Germany after fleeing Iran where he had been facing prosecution for his involvement in advocacy for those killed in 2022 protests and the Eyes for Freedom Movement.
+Zarei is charged with "Corruption of Earth".
+According to Human Rights Activists in Iran (HRANA), it has been alleged that Zarei is charged with engaging in extensive political activities, creating the appearance of fabricated damages, producing false reports, propaganda against the regime, disrupting security, and illegally entering and exiting the country.

 Despite the constant threats to their safety, the group continued to build and raise awareness.
 The group allowed for a shared strength to build and show the world that life and their fight for freedom continues.
 Eyes for Freedom became a hashtag and a symbol for the resilience of those who had sacrificed their eyes in their pursuit of a free Iran and a normal life.